Canonical bundle: Canonical maps

 If the canonical class is effective, then it determines a rational map from V into projective space.
 This map is called the canonical map.
 The rational map determined by the nth multiple of the canonical class is the n-canonical map.
 The n-canonical map sends V into a projective space of dimension one less than the dimension of the global sections of the nth multiple of the canonical class. n-canonical maps may have base points, meaning that they are not defined everywhere (i.e., they may not be a morphism of varieties).
 They may have positive dimensional fibers, and even if they have zero-dimensional fibers, they need not be local analytic isomorphisms.

 Canonical curves

-The best studied case is that of curves.
+The best studied case is that of projective curves.
 Here, the canonical bundle is the same as the (holomorphic) cotangent bundle.
 A global section of the canonical bundle is therefore the same as an everywhere-regular differential form.
 Classically, these were called differentials of the first kind.
 The degree of the canonical class is 2g − 2 for a curve of genus g.